Nader-ashoori/Custom_Jumplist_Analyser/README.md

 When Choose all user, extract all existed user in that drive and concat all Jumplist data via JLEcmd.

-After End of analysis you can see the Vendor of mac Extract frome Jumplist file.
+After End of analysis you can see the Vendor of mac Extract from Jumplist file.

 In the first Table show You can See system connectiones that extract from jump list.